vesuxyz/docs/blog/2025-03-11-bitcoin-lending-starknet/index.md

 ## What This Means for Starknet & Vesu

-Bringing Bitcoin liquidity to Starknet is the **next logical step** in expanding its DeFi ecosystem.
+Bringing Bitcoin to Starknet is the **next logical step**:

-- **Bitcoin’s market cap dwarfs DeFi TVL.** Onboarding BTC holders into DeFi massively expands the ecosystem.
+- **Bitcoin’s market cap dwarfs existing DeFi TVL.** Unlocking BTC liquidity brings new users, strengthens network effects, and expands DeFi on Starknet.
 - **More liquidity strengthens lending markets.** Better rates, deeper composability, and new integrations follow.
 - **New Bitcoin-native DeFi primitives are possible.** Vesu has the infrastructure ready.
 - **STARK proofs provide the security Bitcoin needs.** BTC moves on-chain without intermediaries.